BlackIsCoding/BlackIsCoding/README.md

 <h2 align="center">wassup, I am Ayoub Koudri 👋</h2>

 <p align="center">
-I am an ambitious kid willing to do whatever it takes to work for FAANG companies one day.<br>
+I am an ambitious kid willing to do whatever it takes to work for FAANG companies one day, and then something his own<br>
 I love challenging myself, and taste the dopamine dose after solving an exercice.
 </p>